Skip to main content

 Dragonfly Stream:

-User -> RPC node -> Sealed forward to Leader + 2 backups -> Block
+User -> RPC node -> Sealed forward directly to Leader + 1 backup -> Block

 Risk: None of the above -- no public pool to observe